ministryofjustice/analytical-platform-tools-operator/README.md

 - [Rstudio](https://www.rstudio.com/)

-A Kubernetes operator allows the control panel to make calls to the API on behalf of the user.
 Using a [Kubernetes client](https://kubernetes.io/docs/reference/using-api/client-libraries/) we can do things like:

-- Show what the current user has deployed
+- Show what the current user has deployed in their namespace:

-  For example, After a tool is deployed it can be listing user be queried using the kubectl command:

   ```bash
   > kubectl get tool -n user-namespace